The Non-Abelian Self-Dual String and the (2,0)-Theory: Introduction and discussion of results

 We can directly extend our previous solution to an explicit string structure as follows.
 Let $F_L$ and $F_R$ be the curvatures of a charge one instanton and a charge one anti-instanton, respectively, which can be centered at different locations.
 Then $[\tfrac12 p_1]=1-1=0$ and the expressions for the trivialization $H$ and the scalar field $\varphi$ are readily computed.
 In particular, $H=0$ and $\varphi=0$ if instanton and anti-instanton are of the same size and centered at the same point.

-Since our construction of the self-dual string fulfills all physical and mathematical expectations, we can move on and ask what we can learn about the full (2,0)-theory.
-Here, the most evident candidate for further progress is the (1,0)-model of~\cite{Samtleben:2011fj}, which was derived from the closure of non-abelian generalizations of supersymmetry transformations of supergravity tensor hierarchies.\footnote{A closely related model was derived in~\cite{Chu:2011fd}.} It is already known that this model is based on an underlying higher Lie algebra which is endowed with some additional structure maps~\cite{Palmer:2013pka,Lavau:2014iva}; also the relations to ordinary higher gauge theory were pointed out~\cite{Palmer:2013pka}.
+Since our construction of the self-dual string fulfills our physical and mathematical expectations, we can move on and ask what we can learn about the full (2,0)-theory.
+Here, the most evident candidate for further progress is the (1,0)-model\footnote{Considering $(1,0)$-theories is indeed very natural: First, $(2,0)$-theories are special cases of $(1,0)$-theories.
+Second, recall that general M2-brane models were expected to posses $\CN=8$ supersymmetry in three dimensions.
+The ABJM model, however, only features $\CN=6$ supersymmetry, and full supersymmetry is restored by non-local ``monopole operators.''
+The six-dimensional analogue would be a $(1,0)$-theory whose supersymmetry is enhanced to that of the $(2,0)$-theory by non-local ``self-dual string operators.''} of~\cite{Samtleben:2011fj}, which was derived from the closure of non-abelian generalizations of supersymmetry transformations of supergravity tensor hierarchies.\footnote{A closely related model was derived in~\cite{Chu:2011fd}.} It is already known that this model is based on an underlying higher Lie algebra which is endowed with some additional structure maps~\cite{Palmer:2013pka,Lavau:2014iva}; also the relations to ordinary higher gauge theory were pointed out~\cite{Palmer:2013pka}.
 To use the Lie 2-algebra $\astring^T_{\rm sk}(3)$ in the (1,0)-model, we require an inner product structure on it.
 The appropriate notion of {\em cyclic inner product} is most naturally encoded in a symplectic structure on the grade-shifted $L_\infty$-algebra, and we therefore need to double $\astring^T_{\rm sk}(3)$ in an evident way to a Lie 3-algebra $\widehat{\astring}_\omega(3)$.
 We find that the result is indeed a valid gauge structure for the (1,0)-model.
 Note that it has been observed before that the string Lie 2-algebra is a suitable (1,0) gauge structure~\cite{Akyol:2012cq,Palmer:2013pka}.
 However, it seems that the relevance of this Lie 2-algebra has been underappreciated due to the resulting 3-form curvature taking values in $\FR\cong \au(1)$.